Charmiece/Final-Project---CreditCard-Fraud/README.md

 ## Questions they hope to answer with the data
 1. When should the credit card companies shut off a card when it detects fraud?
 2. What we are trying to accomplish through this data?
+3. Whiich age group are targeted by credit card fraud?